Background Panel

 Why does this work?
 Well, remember that all Swing components extend Container so you can add child components to them.
 However, by default, a JLabel uses a null layout so the components don’t appear.
 By using a BorderLayout the label can now function like a panel and be used as a content pane.

-However, this approach has drawbacks, mostly because a label aways paints the image at it actual size.
 So in reality it would probably only be used on fixed size windows where the size of the window is determined by the size of the image.

 In most other cases we need a more flexible approach, so we need a more flexible component.
 Introducing, BackgroundPanel, an extension of JPanel that provides some custom painting support for the drawing of images.
 The basic support provided by this class allows the images to be painted in one of 3 styles: